 Within the Akashic Records work, if a client has a family problem then more often than not, ancestral patterns are involved and sometimes even Past Lives.

-I am learning to overcome my family pathology and ancestral patterns – it takes a lot of work – first to accurately identify them and secondly to clear the energy around them and heal any broken pieces.
-I believe my children are worth it.
+I am learning to overcome my family pathology and ancestral patterns.
+It takes a lot of work to find Peace from Broken Pieces.
+First, to accurately identify where to begin.
+Secondly, to begin to clear the energy around the broken pieces and to begin to find peace.